 Welcome to week 4 of the $100 Room Challenge.
 During the month of March, myself, along with a couple dozen other bloggers, are giving one room in our homes a makeover… with only $100 to spend.
 This time around, I am working on our master bathroom.
 Week one you were able to see where this bathroom started (beige and boring).
-Week two, I gave the vanity a major makeover.
-Last week, I got the walls painted (bye-bye beige); now this week, we started to add some rustic wood elements to the room, and I’m lovin’ them…
+Week two: I gave the vanity a major makeover.
+Last week, I got the walls painted (bye-bye beige); now this week, we started to add some rustic elements to the bathroom in order to create a little warmth.

 Let’s start with the mirror.
 (I know I show this image pretty much every week, but it helps to see how much things change 🙂 )

 This week my husband and I built a frame from some old barnwood.
 Because there are several projects to share in this post, I won’t write out the tutorials, but you can find the tutorial for this framed mirror here.

 I think the frame adds so much character to the space, and warms it up as well.
 The thing I love about barnwood is all the imperfections.
 Some of the pieces have nail holes and groves that add a bit of personality and history.

 You can see, in the mirror’s reflection, another project we finished: adding a rustic ladder above the toilet.
 Let’s take a look back at my toilet area before.

 Toilet brush?
 Check.
 Plunger?
 Check.
 Wastebasket with plastic bag liner?
 Check.